-The current identified targets align with the South African NPAES, NEM: PAA, and the CapeNature Strategic Plan 2021-2025 (CapeNature, 2021).
-The targets contribute to the aim of achieving 60% of the biodiversity threshold for all terrestrial ecosystems and protecting 10% of the marine environment by 2030.
-The principal aim is to secure a representative and viable proportion of all ecosystems to secure ecosystem persistence and resilience.
+The current identified targets informed by the 2023 WC BSP align with those reflected in the South African NPAES, NEM: PAA, and the CapeNature Strategic Plan 2021-2025 (CapeNature, 2021).
+The targets contribute to the aim of achieving 60% of the biodiversity threshold for all terrestrial ecosystems (the equivalent of ensuring that all terrestrial ecosystems are at least moderately protected) and protecting 10% of the marine environment by 2030.
+The marine environment defined in the National Environmental Management: Integrated Coastal Management Act (NEM: ICMA; Act 24 of 2008) is the foreshore, the seabed and the sea, including the high seas, and all living and non-